IBMTechSales/liberty-enterprise-deployment-labs/1005-Transformation_Advisor/README.md

 1. Clone the GitHub repo that contains lab artifacts needed for the lab.

-2. Open a new terminal window on the “**server0.gym.lan**” VM
+    a.
+Open a new terminal window on the “**server0.gym.lan**” VM

     ![](./images/media/image11.png)

-2. Clone the GitHub repository required for the lab
+     b.
+Clone the GitHub repository required for the lab

         git clone https://github.com/IBMTechSales/liberty_admin_pot.git

+    c.
+Navigate to the “lab-scripts” directory in the cloned repo

+        cd ~/liberty_admin_pot/lab-scripts

+    d.
+Add the “execute” permissions to the lab-scripts directories and shell scripts

+        chmod -R 755 ./

 ## **Part 1: Review the on-prem WebSphere “PlantsByWebSphere” app that is used for the Liberty Runtime Modernization scenario**